Site icon Welcome To Infinity

 Photo by goodlynx from Pixabay

-The solar system we live in is full of fascinating celestial bodies, and planets are one of the most exciting ones.
+The solar system we live in is full of fascinating celestial bodies, and planets are one of the most ones.
 Some planets move faster than others, and this article will explore the fastest planets that orbit around the sun.
-The speed of these planets is determined by various factors such as distance from the sun, mass, gravity, and shape.
+The speed of these planets is determined by factors such as distance from the sun, mass, gravity, and shape.
 As we explore each one, we will discover what makes them unique and surprisingly speedy.

 Mercury is the closest planet to the sun, and it takes just 88 Earth days to complete one orbit around it.
 This fact makes Mercury the fastest planet in our solar system.
 Venus, despite its slow rotation, has a relatively short orbit of 225 Earth days, making it the second fastest planet in our solar system.